 When are the IOP sessions?

-IOP sessions are scheduled for 3 days a week and are typically from 12:00pm to 3:00pm or 4:30pm to 7:30pm (depending on what group is best for your needs).
+IOP sessions are scheduled for 3 days a week and are typically on Mondays, Wednesdays, and Thursdays.

 Do I need to take off work to do IOP?